-- Direct Glare: Fully shielded or full cut-off, flat-lens luminaires conceal the light source and minimize the direct glare from the luminaire.
-Because the eye adjusts to the brightest source in the field of view, eliminating glare is the highest priority in designing for nighttime, exterior tasks. - Light Pollution / Trespass: The use of fully shielded or full-cutoff luminaires eliminates direct light above the horizontal plane.
-Using full cut-off optics and low wattage lamps can minimize light pollution.
-Shielded luminaires minimize the chance of light trespass on a neighboring property or building. - Modeling of Faces or Objects: By providing light from multiple directions, objects and people are accurately rendered and modeled.
+- Direct Glare: Fully shielded or \2\ U0 /2/, flat-lens luminaires conceal the light source and minimize the direct glare from the luminaire.
+Because the eye adjusts to the brightest source in the field of view, eliminating glare is the highest priority in designing for nighttime, exterior tasks. - Light Pollution / Trespass: The use of fully shielded or \2\ U0 /2/ luminaires eliminates direct light above the horizontal plane.
+Using \2\ fully shielded /2/ optics and low wattage light sources can minimize light pollution.
+Shielded luminaires minimize the chance of light trespass on a neighboring property or building.

-- Reflected Glare: Wet surfaces often provide a surface that has the potential for reflected glare.
+- Modeling of Faces or Objects: By providing light from multiple directions, objects and people are accurately rendered and modeled. - Reflected Glare: Wet surfaces often provide a surface that has the potential for reflected glare.
 Luminaires need to be selected and located and surface finishes chosen to minimize this as much as possible. - Shadows: Poles should be located and spaced for maximum uniformity and so that the light from the luminaires minimizes shadows that could conceal potential hazards. - Source / Task / Eye Geometry: Luminaire locations and pole heights need to be determined while considering the location and viewing angles of typical tasks.
-Light sources should be kept out of the field of view as much as possible. - Target Horizontal Illuminance (± 10%): 50 lux (5 footcandles) average.
+Light sources should be kept out of the field of view as much as possible. - Target Horizontal Illuminance (± 10%): \2\ 5 lux (0.5 footcandles) average. /2/

-The use of fully shielded or full cutoff luminaires with flat lenses, in addition to the lowest wattage lamp that will adequately meet light level requirements, minimizes light pollution and the chance of direct glare.
+The use of fully shielded \2\ or U0 /2/ luminaires with flat lenses, in addition to the lowest wattage light source that will adequately meet light level requirements, minimizes light pollution and the chance of direct glare.
 Research shows that peripheral vision and detection are enhanced under white light.
 White light (as opposed to more orange light produced by high pressure sodium) renders objects sharper and provides excellent peripheral detection compared to high pressure sodium.